 The JEM-X imaging is affected by some (limited) coding noise, but does not suffer from "ghost" images, except in rare cases, because the pattern of the mask only repeats itself near the edges of the mask.

-The mask height above the detector (3.4 m) and the hexagonal mask element dimension (3.3 mm centre-to-centre) define together the angular resolution of the instrument, in this case: 3¢.
+The mask height above the detector (3.4 m) and the hexagonal mask element dimension (3.3 mm centre-to-centre) define together the angular resolution of the instrument.
 Figure 5 illustrates the JEM-X coded mask pattern.